 “We want to get involved in them even more so now.
 They provide own-source revenues, jobs and business contracts for our people to help advance our self-determination and reconciliation in this country.
 I want the G7 to know that Indigenous peoples are not a barrier to more energy exports from Canada.
 We are actually the solution.”

 The Indigenous Resource Network (IRN) was also present, represented by its Executive Director John Desjarlais.
-The IRN’s vision is to connect with Indigenous people that seek to utilize their resources in their respective areas in a way that benefits their culture and society as a whole, and to manage their land in a way that is sustainable, respectful, and helps them thrive.
+The IRN’s vision is to connect with Indigenous people who seek to utilize their resources in their respective areas in a way that benefits their culture and society as a whole, and to manage their land in a way that is respectful and helps them thrive.

 A Majority of Indigenous People Support Responsible Resource Development